Do you love the glitz and glamour of a 5-star hotel room? Do you get anxious with anticipation over what amenities your hotel room will offer?

 But brown alone can be depressing – you’ll need a lighter color to liven things up a bit.
 White, ivory, and cream are excellent complimentary colors.

-Avoid over-stimulating colors like purple, as they can distract, and keep you from winding down after a long day.
+Avoid over-stimulating colors like purple, as they can be distracting, and keep you from winding down after a long day.

 Multi-task small spaces